 This water heater is designed to automatically shut-off in the event of the following:

 - 1. The pilot flame is extinguished for any reason. - 2.
 The water temperature exceeds 180°F (83°C). - 3.
-Excessive combustion chamber temperatures. - 4.
+Excessive build-up of lint and dust inside the combustion chamber. - 4.
 The ignition of flammable vapors.